openenergymonitor/emon32-fw/docs/firmware.md

 To update the emonTx6's firmware, the following steps are taken:

 - Connect a USB cable to the emonTx6's USB-C socket.
-- Open a serial connection using, for example, `screen` or the Arduino serial monitor.
+- Open a serial connection using, for example, `minicom` (e.g. `minicom -D /dev/ttyACM0 -b 115200`) or the Arduino serial monitor.
 - Enter 'e' and then press Enter.
 - You will be prompted to reboot to enter the bootloader.
 Any unsaved configuration changes at this point will be lost.
 Press 'y' to continue, or any other key to cancel.
-- The emonTx6's LED will slowly pulse red (revisit: check colour!) and a drive called `EMONBOOT` will appear in the file manager.
+- The emonTx6's LED will slowly pulse red and a drive called `EMONBOOT` will appear in the file manager.
 - Drag and drop the firmware image ending `.uf2` to the `EMONBOOT` folder.
 - The emonTx6 will reboot and enter the application.